 What can members look forward to in the future?

-To summarize, there are a lot of plans out there right now that may seem like a great deal.
+There are a lot of plans out there right now that may seem like a great deal.
 But the fact is, we've vetted them ALL.
 We are also analyzing custom renewal plans with your current provider.
 Whichever plan is the most beneficial for you, that is the one we will choose.
 And to back that up, we are always happy to run a comparison if you send us the EFL (Electricity Facts Label) of a plan you believe may be lower.

 Questions or concerns?
 Drop us an email!